ishwi/Chuu/README.md

 Chuu is a discord bot that integrates [Last.fm]([https://www.last.fm/](https://www.last.fm/)) with discord.
 There are a ton of available commands like:

- -Your top of albums that were released in a given year -Image charts of both albums and artists
+ -Your top of albums that were released in a given year<br>
+ -Image charts of both albums and artists<br>
- -Artist, albums and songs leaderboards (crowns) -Unique artists within a server
+ -Artist, albums and songs leaderboards (crowns)<br>
+ -Unique artists within a server<br>
  -40+ more commands!

 ## Invite Link